What better way to get children to connect with nature than to take the classroom outdoors!

 * We can also support your school in gaining Accreditation from the Council for Learning Outside the Classroom.

 How much will it cost?

 We are happy to work with small budgets as well as large and will do our best to source low cost quality materials where we can to make your money go further.
-As a rough guide, the average cost of our projects is from £20,000 which includes design, project management, community engagement and consultation, materials and construction, publicity and online Father Nature group membership.
+We are happy to make low cost improvements to your outdoor play areas such as a mud kitchen, tree house or to help your pupils build a pizza oven.
+For larger projects, however, the average cost is from £10,000 which includes design, project management, community engagement and consultation, materials and construction, publicity and online Father Nature group membership.
 We can even incorporate aspects into the design that will make the site attractive for hire by third parties, making your investment start to pay for itself.

 We offer separate prices for supplementary Garden Maintenance programmes, one-off gardening events at the school, and Chefs Visits.

 Whilst your school is responsible for the cost of the initial consultation and design for the project, Father Nature is well practiced at helping schools find external funding or grant sources for the later phases of the project.
 Project Dirt, Grants4Schools, Funding Education, Learning Though Landscapes, Gregg’s Foundation, the London Community Foundation, Tesco’s Bags of Help, Teratrees, the Walcot Foundation, and (if you live in London) the Major of London’s ‘Crowdfund London’ programme are also useful sources of information for access to funding.

 If you would like your school to have an outdoor classroom or some fun food growing areas then write to us at firstname.lastname@example.org.

 Sudbourne School… From ‘Seed to Supper’.